frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 - simulate the CB-PDMS-laser system for modeling to thermal profile and transmittance data

 ## using the FLIR side-view image analyzer

-- put original FLIR images in a folder, named by time in seconds since the start of the experiment (e.g., 0.txt, 10.txt, 60.txt, 300.txt)
+- (optional: extract timing of images from image metadata): put original FLIR images in a folder, named by time in seconds since the start of the experiment (e.g., 0.txt, 10.txt, 60.txt, 300.txt)
 - run the

 ## using the FLIR top-down image analyzer